htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`WANT_VACATE`
     A boolean expression that, when ``True``, defines that a preempted HTCondor job is to be vacated, instead of killed.
-This means the job will be soft-killed and given time to checkpoint or clean up.
+This means the job will be soft-killed and given time to clean up.
 The amount of time given depends on ``MachineMaxVacateTime`` :index:`MachineMaxVacateTime` and ``KILL``
     :index:`KILL`.
 The default value is ``True``.